-- January 8th, 2015 – I have my “aha” moment and decide on a unique angle for a product I can sell on Amazon (I know the date because I found scribbled notes in my notebook)
+- January 8th, 2015 – I have my first “aha” moment and decide on a unique angle for a product I can sell on Amazon (I remember the date because I found scribbled notes in my notebook).

 - February 3rd – I receive the sample product.
 It's exactly what I wanted!

-- February 5th – I hire someone on Elance to create logo and product packaging / branding.
+- Feb 5th – I hire someone on Upwork to create the logo and product packaging / branding.

 - February 12th – I have my logo/branding ready and place my first order of 105 units from my manufacturer!

-- February 13th – Manufacturer informs me that the Spring Festival Holiday is starting in China and that the factory is shutting down until March 5th (almost 3 week shutdown!).
+- February 13th – The manufacturer informs me that the Spring Festival Holiday is starting in China and that the factory is shutting down until March 5th (an almost 3-week shutdown!).
 They expect my order to be completed 2 weeks AFTER March 5th.
 I'm sad about that 🙁

-- March (sometime) – I create my Amazon seller listing and write product description, upload images, and get everything ready for sale on Amazon.
+- March (sometime) – I create my Amazon FBA seller listing and write product descriptions, upload images, and get everything ready to sell on Amazon.

-- March 28th – Amazon has processed the product in their warehouse and my listing goes live!
+- March 28th – Amazon processes the product in their Amazon fulfillment centers, and my product listing goes live!

-- March 29th – A stranger buys my product.
+- Mar 29th – My first customer buys my product.
 I'm super excited to make my first sale using Amazon FBA!

-- March 30th – I go on a week long vacation with my family (Spring break) and totally ignore the FBA business other than checking stats.
+- Mar 30th – I go on a week-long vacation with my family (Spring break) and totally ignore the FBA business other than checking stats.

 - April 29th – In 30 days, I have sold $4,400 worth of the product!